 - Am I covered to travel against FCDO advice?

-- Can I travel to a country on the amber or red list?
+- Can I travel to a country on the red list?

 - What restrictions do I need to follow when travelling?

 - What if the country I’m in/going to changes lists?

 - My airline cancelled my flights, what do I do?

 - What if my holiday can’t go ahead?